Getting Started With Google Product Listing Ads

 Google emphasizes site quality and links as part of its algorithm to determine site and merchant quality.
 Even more so recently with Penguin 2.0 (A webspam Google algorithm).
 If you have a site which is still rough around the edges it may affect your performance on Google Shopping.

-Google Shopping dominates for online merchants.
-Every sales quarter, we compile merchant data to rank the shopping channels based on traffic, revenue, conversion rate and similar variables.
-Google Shopping consistently generates the most traffic and profit for online sellers.
 This last quarter, between Q4 2012 and Q1 2013 Google’s traffic increased 87%, following the holiday season (See the Paid Google graph to the left).
-For that same time period (q1 2013), Google had the highest revenue, and conversion rate among the other paid shopping channels.
+Google-shopping-traffic-2013 For that same time period (q1 2013), Google had the highest revenue, and conversion rate among the other paid shopping channels.
 Not to mention the lowest cost of sale (COS), and the highest ranked merchant tools.
 Even paid, Google Shopping is by far the best performer among the paid shopping channels for online merchants.

 Some merchants realistically aren’t a good fit for Google Shopping.
 Maybe your site is brand new, or maybe you only sell one product.